Gunturuvenkatasubbarao/Group-8_ltts/Requirements/Detailed Requirement/Highlevelrequirements.md

 Bank statement of the last six months.

-Salary slip and form 16 (for salaried persons).
+Salary slips and form 16 (for salaried persons).

 Income tax returns (for self-employed persons).